 Collaboration has defined our work since the beginning.
 Survivors have more services and resources than ever because of these collaborative efforts.
 Services and resources for survivors continue to grow and expand.
 The Utah Sexual Violence Council has enhanced our statewide efforts since 2003.

 We put survivors first.
-Always seeking ways the empowerment of survivors.
+Always seeking ways to increase the empowerment of survivors.
 Outreach and community education efforts are a signature part of our work.
 We want Utahns to know survivors’ stories and join our movement.

 We strive to include as many people in our work as possible by building a community of support.
 We work hard to bring integrity to our work through our committees and councils.